tombulled/annotate/README.md

 ```

 ### Single-Value Annotation
-A label that has a single value
+An annotation that has a single value
 ```python
 import annotate